Km. 18.4 Carretera Transpeninsular SJC-CSL, Baja Sur, Mexico

 Meeting and wedding facilities are extensive, including a dedicated outdoor space with a panoramic view and a ballroom that can seat more than 600 for a banquet.

+If you're looking for the best Cabo San Lucas all-inclusive luxury resort, this one is at or near the top.
 The all-inclusive rates here insure that your vacation will be stress-free: it even extends to free phone calls throughout the Americas and Europe, plus valet parking if you have a car.
-Unlike in Cancun, all-inclusive resorts are not all that common in Los Cabos and Le Blanc Spa Resort should clearly be a top consideration.
+Unlike in Cancun, all-inclusive resorts are not all that common in Los Cabos and Le Blanc Spa Resort should clearly be a top consideration, especially if you can get a deal with a spa credit.
 It's newer than the Marquis Los Cabos and just as flashy and food-focused as Grand Velas Los Cabos.

 Web Address: LeBlancResorts.com